 Many businesses utilize direct mail and print materials to market their products.

-Certainly, since the emergence of the internet, there has been some oscillation between online and offline marketing strategies.
-But just because certain companies are no longer using specific channels doesn’t mean they aren’t effective anymore.
+Indeed, since the emergence of the internet, there has been some oscillation between online and offline marketing strategies.
+But just because certain companies are no longer using specific channels doesn’t mean they aren’t useful anymore.
 There could even be some missed opportunities if you ignore offline channels.

 Technology has made marketing more efficient and targeted than ever.
 And interestingly, old-school methods can be enhanced by new-school tech.
 Marketing automation and direct mail are perfect examples.